quality-liquid/cupid_code/README.md

 Go to the Dev directory and look at the README.md file for instructions on how to run the app.

 ## Support
-If you have any questions or need help with the project, please contact the project owner.
+If you have any questions or need help with the project, please contact the project owner on GitLab.

 ## Roadmap
 The Cupid Code Project has a lot of potential for growth.
 The team has many ideas for future features and improvements.